 - Young Farmers Conference — The purpose of the Young Farmers Conference is to build leadership skills in Young Farmers by engaging them in interactive and personal development opportunities, while building relationships and educating them about our organization.
 View photos from the 2017 Young Farmers Conference here.
 The 2018 Young Farmers Conference will be held in downtown Montgomery, Alabama at the Renaissance Feb.
-27—March 1.
-Registration will open in early December and the deadline for registration will be Jan.
-15, 2015.
+26 —Feb.
+28. Registration will open in early December.

 - Young Farmers Annual Business Meeting — During the annual meeting of the Alabama Farmers Federation each year, delegates meet to elect State YF Committee members.
 All paperwork for the Young Farmers annual business meeting is due to the home office by November 1.

 - Young Farmers Dinner at the Annual Meeting — During each annual meeting of the Alabama Farmers Federation, the Young Farmers hold a dinner and recognize the accomplishments of county Young Farmer programs as well as the State YF Committee.

 State Young Farmers Committee FAQs:

 The State YF Committee is composed of one member from each of the 8 districts (a map of the districts can be found in the links on the side of this page) and two members at large — one from North Alabama and one from South Alabama.